 International CPA Guide

 The US CPA credential is increasingly sought after by international accounting professionals.
-This guide covers the unique considerations for non-US candidates including state selection, credential evaluation, and testing logistics.
+This comprehensive guide covers everything non-US candidates need to know — from choosing a state and evaluating credentials to testing logistics, visa considerations, and common challenges.

 Choosing Your State